-The rise of digital media and modern technologies have vastly raised the copyright-owning concerns of organizations and individuals.
-In just a few clicks of a mouse, many copyright images, video and audio files get downloaded or shared without prior permission.
+The rise of digital media and modern technologies has vastly raised the copyright-owning concerns of organizations and individuals.
+In just a few clicks of a mouse, many copyrighted images, videos and audio files get downloaded or shared without prior permission.
 In addition, modern techniques and tools have made it easy to convert media (mostly copyrighted) into various digital forms for easy portability and sharing.
 This is known as ripping, and the best possible solution to it is using DRM technology.
-This combines with the internet and hundreds of file-sharing tools (like Torrent) to make unauthorized large-scale distribution of copyright media copies (digital piracy) much easier.
+This combines with the internet and hundreds of file-sharing tools (like Torrents) to make unauthorized large-scale distribution of copyright media copies (digital piracy) much easier.

 As per a US Chamber of Commerce report, online piracy costs the US economy nearly $30 billion per year.
 This is where DRM technology comes into play to control and manage access to copyright materials.
 DRM technology combines a set of applications and technologies to protect digital media against copyright infringements.
 DRM aims to protect the original copyright holder rights and restrict the unauthorized copying, editing, or redistribution of digital files and proprietary software.
 Today DRM is playing a leading role in data security.

 Table Of Content:

 - Key Players in Digital Distribution via DRM